NEAR-DevHub/neardevhub-proposals-indexer/README.md

 ## Event Committee

 On the event-committee side we tested on mainnet for while before wiping the contract state and redeploying/re-initializing the same contract.
-Which means you can start the indexer at a random block.
+Which means you can NOT start the indexer at a random block.
 We found that  block `118620288` is a good start to not index the test proposals and still index proposal 0.